How to set business boundaries that protect your energy (not just your time)

 Sustainable business growth requires maintaining your energy for the long term

-For many business owners I know, one of the reasons (not the only one) they first went into business was to give them more flexibility in their working hours - especially during school Summer holidays.
+For many business owners I know who are also parents, one of the reasons they started their own thing was to give them more flexibility in their working hours - especially during school Summer holidays.
 That being said, they also want to do some work and their income may not yet be at a point where they can afford to take a full 6-8 weeks completely off.

-You’ve organised a week at an activity camp that you thought the kiddos would love.
+You’ve organised a day at a forest camp for the kids that you thought they would love.
 It’s an early start to get the packed lunches made, spare clothes packed, suncream, waterproofs and sunhat (that they need to keep on their head).
 They’re nervous about going somewhere new and worried about who they’ll know.
-You wonder if this was a good idea after all.
+The nerves rub off on you and you second guess whether this was the treat that you thought it would be.

 It’s a bit of a drive meaning you need to leave earlier than anticipated but you get there help them settle in before heading back home.
-It’s getting hot outside and you momentarily wish you had the day in the garden.
-You settle down at your desk, check the news and continue to scroll, trying to resists despair and wondering if what you’re already doing is enough.
+It’s getting hot outside and you momentarily consider ignoring your computer and instead spending the day in the garden.
+You take 5 on your favourite bench before taking out your phone to check the news.

-You get out your task list for the day and try to focus but find it hard to concentrate.
-You hop on two client calls and then before you know it, the time is up.
+Half an hour later you move inside, get out your task list for the day and try to focus but find it hard to concentrate between thinking about both the kids and what you’ve just read online.
+You hop on a client calls that runs over slightly and then before you know it, it’s time for pick up.

-Most business advice focuses on time management: block calendars, set office hours, batch similar tasks.
+Most business advice focuses on time management: block bookings in your calendar, set office hours, batch similar tasks.
 These strategies matter, but they only address the when and what of your work - not the how your nervous system experiences it.

 The problem with time-only boundaries: